Purdue-CS-24/PickupLines/README.md

 - Are you a function?
 Cause I wanna bind with IO to make you impure.
 - Are you a Mutex?
 Cause I wanna lock you and access your contents.
 - Are you JavaScript?
 Cause ur fucking stupid.
+- Are you an exception?
+Because I want to catch you